aakashgarg-19/30Days_JSProjectChallenge/README.md

 Things you will learn from this Project :
 1. How to create Dancing shadow effect.
 2. Various offset properties and Shadow styling.
 To create similar effects.

+### 16 Follow Along Navigation
+In this project, I created Follow Along Navigation effect of a webpage.
+In future it can be used on various websites.
+I created three files (an HTML file, a CSS file, and JavaScript File).
+Things you will learn from this Project :
+1. How to create Follow along Navigation Menu effect.
+2. Various getBoundingClientRect property of an element.
+To create similar effects.